Example configuration entry

 • name (Required, string): The name of the Select.

-• address (Required, int): The start address of the first or only register of the Select.
+• address (Required, int): The start address of the first or only register of the Select (can be decimal or hexadecimal).

 • optionsmap (Required, Map[str, int]): Provide a mapping from options (str) of this Select to values (int) of the modbus register and vice versa.
 All options and all values have to be unique.